 Reporting accessibility problems with SharePoint Online sites

 If you have any questions or concerns about the accessibility of any of the University of Oxford’s SharePoint Online sites, please contact the Site Owner of the site you are viewing.
-If you have difficulty obtaining this information, or to escalate concerns or comments, please raise a Service Request (Oxford Service Manager (OSM) system online).
 Please provide the site name or URL of the page you are viewing.

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).